vmware-tanzu-learning/cf4devs/site/content/getting-started/cli.md

 Try running `cf help -a` to view all of the available `cf` commands, then run the `--help` flag on a couple of commands to familiarize yourself with the help output.

-> If you are studying for the Cloud Foundry Certified Developer exam, you can access `cf help` during the exam as the `cf` CLI is installed in the exam system.

 ### Aliases

 Many commands have aliases (for example, `cf m` as a shortcut for `cf marketplace`).
 Aliases are listed in the help descriptions.
 For example, under the `Services integration:` section in `cf help`, you should see: